Exploring molecular supersolidity via exact and mean-field theories: single microwave shielding: Conclusion

 \section{Conclusion}

-We have established a robust and predictive theoretical framework for ultracold molecular Bose gases under single microwave shielding, bridging exact Quantum Monte Carlo simulations with an extended mean-field description that remains accurate across a wide range of experimentally relevant parameters.
+We have established a robust and predictive theoretical framework for ultracold molecular Bose gases under single-microwave shielding, bridging exact Quantum Monte Carlo simulations with an extended mean-field description that remains accurate across a wide range of experimentally relevant parameters.
 This agreement notably spans the superfluid, supersolid, and single-droplet regimes, validating the mean-field approach in capturing the rich phenomenology of microwave-shielded molecules.
-In the strongly interacting limit, the theory begins to break down, and we tentatively identify a validity threshold at a diluteness parameter $n_\text{peak}a_\text{dd}^3\lesssim0.1$.
+In the more strongly interacting limit, the theory eventually breaks down, and we tentatively identify a validity threshold at a diluteness parameter $n_\text{peak}a_\text{dd}^3\lesssim0.075$.

 By analyzing the excitation spectrum of the homogeneous gas, we have demonstrated that elliptic microwave shielding leads to fully anisotropic superfluidity, where the speed of sound differs along all three spatial directions.
 This effect arises from azimuthal symmetry breaking in the effective interaction and represents a key departure from the cylindrically symmetric behavior of atomic dipolar gases.
 The directional dependence of the superfluid response suggests a pathway to realizing molecular quantum sensors with tunable anisotropy, enabling enhanced sensitivity to external perturbations in specific directions.
 This opens up exciting possibilities for gyroscopic or inertial sensing applications.